” Discover the great ideas that lie inside you by discovering the power of sleep.”

 Experimenting with a supplement and including more whole foods is an effective method to improving sleep.
 According to the National Sleep Foundation, melatonin is not addictive on a short-term basis and does not cause withdrawal symptoms.
 However, some people say they struggle to fall asleep after using melatonin supplements for extended periods.

-I recommend my supplements *Coming Soon* – LOVE MY SLEEP, PEACE OF MIND, and SWEET DREAMS help ease into a deep restorative sleep and support calm brain activity to help the body’s natural ability to stay asleep.
+I recommend my supplements *Coming Soon* – LOVE MY SLEEP, PEACE OF MIND, and SWEET DREAMS supplements help ease into a deep restorative sleep and support calm brain activity to help the body’s natural ability to stay asleep.
 Both of these supplements contain melatonin and blends of botanicals, nutrients, and neurotransmitter precursors designed to support quality, restful sleep.

 I hope to empower you with knowledge around sleep optimization to make decisions to improve your overall well-being and support you in your wellness journey through my new program – Serena’s Ultimate Health Reset!